Vcomte/StoryKeeper/README.md

 			Welcome to this Story Keeper demo

-Story keeper is a game developed as an End of year project for the IDE Master at ENJMIN/Gobelins between January 2017 and May 2017.
+Story keeper is a game created as an End of year project for the IDE Master at ENJMIN/Gobelins between January 2017 and May 2017.
+Its production lasted for a month & 1/2 between April and May 2017.

 Disclaimer:

 			The project has been developed with Unity3D vers 5.5.0f3

 Concept:

 			Story Keeper is a 3D mobile Narrative adventure game, where the player will follow the adventures of William, a young man living in the 2020s.
 As William begins a new